Steve Clark (swimmer)

-Stephen Edward Clark (born June 17, 1943) is an American former competition swimmer for Yale University, Olympic champion, and former world record-holder.
+Stephen Edward Clark (June 17, 1943 – April 14, 2026) was an American competition swimmer for Yale University, Olympic champion, and onetime world record-holder.

 Clark attended and swam for Los Altos High School under Hall of Fame Coach Nort Thornton Jr., who would later coach the University of California Berkeley.
 He qualified for the Olympic team in 1960, while still attending High School.
 Demonstrating his early mastery of the event, at the March 1961, AAU National Indoor Swimming Championships in New Haven, Connecticut, Clark set an all-time age group record in the 100-yard freestyle of 46.7.
 With exceptional talent, the Los Altos High School team was considered strong enough to compete with many Varsity college teams, and competed against the Stanford Freshman team in 1961.

 Yale University

 Clark attended Yale University, where he swam for coach Philip Moriarty's Yale Bulldogs swimming and diving team in National Collegiate Athletic Association (NCAA) and Ivy League competition.
 During his tenure at Yale, he won five NCAA titles.
 He also captured six individual and five AAU relay championships while swimming for the Santa Clara Swim Club, under Hall of Fame Coach George Haines.
 Clark was the Santa Clara Club's first outstanding male swimmer, and the first of many outstanding swimmers mentored by Haines.
 A sprint specialist with exceptionally efficient flip turns, he set nine world records, but would have set more as short course records were not accepted for world records at the time.
 As a senior, he was the Yale swim team captain; he graduated from Yale with his bachelor's degree in 1964.
 In 2005, he donated one of his three Olympic gold medals to his alma mater.